-Police: 'Inside job' at heart of Kardashian robbery probe
+Investigators: 'Inside job' suspected in Kardashian robbery

-PARIS (AP) — Investigators say they are focusing on a possible inside job in the theft of more than $10 million worth of jewelry from Kim Kardashian West.
+PARIS (AP) — Investigators focused Tuesday on a possible inside job in the theft of more than $10 million worth of jewelry from Kim Kardashian West, after taking her chauffeur that night and his brother into custody.

-The focus was confirmed Tuesday by two Paris police officials, who spoke on condition of anonymity to discuss the ongoing investigation.

-One of the officials said Kardashian West’s chauffeur that night and the chauffeur’s brother were among 17 people arrested.
-The pair worked for the same livery company.
+Three Paris officials, speaking on condition of anonymity to discuss the ongoing investigation, confirmed the arrest of the driver and his younger brother among 17 people taken into custody.
+Michael Madar, 40, and Gary Madar, 27, worked for the same livery company, according to two of the officials.

 The suspects ranged in age from 23 to 72, and included several known for prior robberies and other crimes, according to a police document seen by The Associated Press.